vovkalexey/java-study/memory-management/README.md

-NEXT: "Step 8.
-Memory exercise"
+NEXT: "Step 9.
+What are excaping references?"